sector-f/admiral/README.md

 ### Newlines

 Bars expect newline characters to be used only at the end of each full line of input;
-Admiral tries to respect this by trimming newlines from the output of scripts.
+Admiral tries to respect this by trimming newline characters from the output of scripts.
 Users should be aware of how this is handled:

-* Both `\r` and `\n` characters are trimmed from the start and end of a script's output
+* Both `\r` and `\n` characters are removed from the start and end of a script's output

-* If a `reload` value is specified or `static` is `true`, Admiral trims newline characters from both the beginning and end of a script's output.

 * If no `reload` value is specified and `static` is false, Admiral uses each line produced by the script.
 This means that each line meant to be displayed